Decipher/mentions/README.txt

 // $Id$

-The Mentions module adds a filter to convert [@username] or [@#uid] patterns to a link to the user's profile page, in a similar way @username is used on Twitter.

-The module will also track all @username mentions as of the stable release, allowing users to view all content that references their @username.
+The Mentions module offers Twitter like functionality, recording all references to a user's username - using the [@username] or [@#uid] filter format - in all Nodes and Comments, providing a centralized page to track all mentions.

 Mentions was written and is maintained by Stuart Clark (deciphered).
 - http://stuar.tc/lark